seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 Solving the adjoint wave-equation by running `op_grad(time=nt, dt=model.critical_dt)` from the Python command line now includes computing the FWI gradient, which afterwards can be accessed with `grad.data`.

+#### Verification
+The {--{==final==}--} {++next++}
+{>>Bit strange I would do this before running the inversion.
+Also need to add a sentence why this is very important.
+Also may need a remark on what we do on the damping layer to make sure we pass gradient tests.<<}

+step of the adjoint modeling and gradient part is verification with unit testing, i.e. we ensure that the adjoints and gradients are implemented correctly.
+Incorrect adjoints can lead to unpredictable behaviour during and inversion and in the worst case cause slower convergence or convergence to wrong solutions.
+Since our forward-adjoint wave-equation solvers implicitly correspond to forward-adjoint matrix-vector products {--$\mathbf{G} \mathbf{q}$ and $\mathbf{G}^\top\mathbf{\delta d}$,--} we need to ensure that the relationship {--$\delta \mathbf{d}^\top \mathbf{G} \mathbf{q} = \mathbf{q}^\top\mathbf{G}^\top\mathbf{\delta d}$--}

+{>>For the sake of simplicity and the fact that we need to be careful since not all operators are introduced to included the math.
+We could also decide to leave this to part 3 since quasi-Newton methods need true gradients.... <<}

+{>>MLOU: I would keep it as it is pure self contained verification of implementation."}

+holds within machine precision (see **`tests/test_adjointA.py`** for the full adjoint test).
+Furthermore, we verify the correct implementation of the FWI gradient by ensuring that using the gradient leads to first order convergence.
+The gradient test can be found in **`tests/test_gradient.py`**.

+  {>>Would move to part 3.<<}

+#### Example

 To further demonstrate the gradient computation, {==we perform==}

  {>>Yes but I would do this only after introducing a simple gradient decent possibly with a line search.
 Otherwise, we leave too much for part 3.<<}

+ {>>MLOU: Simple gradient descent in the notebook<<}

-a small seismic transmission experiment with the Camembert model, a constant velocity model with a circular high velocity inclusion in its center.
+a small seismic transmission experiment with the Camembert model, a constant velocity model with a circular high velocity inclusion in its centre.
 For a transmission experiment, we place ``21`` seismic sources on the left-hand side of the model and ``101`` receivers on the right-hand side.
 We then use the forward propagator from part 1 to independently model the ``21`` "observed" shot records using the true model.
 As the initial model for our gradient calculation, we use a constant velocity model with the same velocity as the true model, but without the circular velocity perturbation.
-We then model the ``21`` predicted shot records for the initial model, calculate the data residual and gradient for each shot and then sum all ``21`` gradients
+We then model the ``21`` predicted shot records for the initial model, calculate the data residual and gradient for each shot and sum all ``21`` gradients

  {>>Really or are you summing on the fly.<<}